Electric vehicles (EVs)

-Electric vehicles start from as low as $27,000 and most sell for $35,000 to $45,000.
-Electric vehicles come in different sizes from compact to midsize to SUV, with more than 35 makes and models currently available, and more being announced every year.
-The average Canadian driver, travelling 20,000 km each year, can save as much as $2,000 per year on fuel alone.
-For example, battery-electric EVs cost up to 75 per cent less to drive than a gas car, saving the typical EV driver $1,500-$2,000 every year on fuel.
+Electric vehicle pricing in Canada ranges from $32,000 to $160,000.
+Electric vehicles come in different sizes from compact to midsize to SUV, with more than 90 makes and models currently available in Canada, and more being announced every year.
+The average annual cost of charging EVs using electricity at home is an estimated $300.
+Therefore, by transferring from a gas car to an EV, an average Canadian driver that travels 20,000 km each year can save as much as $2,000 per year on fuel alone.

-EVs are also much cheaper to operate and maintain than gas cars, saving EV owners thousands of dollars over the EV’s lifespan.
+Overall, EVs are much cheaper to operate and maintain than gas cars.
+EV drivers experience up to 60% savings on maintenance costs and 50% savings on fuel costs, preserving thousands of dollars for owners over the EV’s lifespan.

-As of May 1, 2019, Transport Canada offers an incentive of up to $5,000 for eligible new zero-emission vehicles (ZEVs).
-The incentive, offered through the iZEV Program, is available for newly purchased or leased vehicles and is applied directly on the bill of sale or lease agreement at the dealership or online.
+Yes!
+Zero Emission Vehicle Infrastructure Program (ZEVIP) offers an incentive of up to $5,000 for eligible new zero-emission vehicles (ZEVs).
+The incentive is available for newly purchased or leased vehicles and is applied directly on the bill of sale or lease agreement at the dealership or online.

 Some restrictions apply, including vehicle eligibility.
 More information is available here.

-- Comparable gasoline cars can cost between $1,000 and $2,500 annually to fuel or up to eight times more money daily than an EV.*3
+The annual fuel and maintenance costs of gasoline cars range between $1,000 and $2,500, which is up to eight times more money daily than an EV. *3

 EVs must pass the same rigorous safety tests as gas cars and are fully licensed to drive on Canada’s roads and highways.
 EVs also offer the same comfort options in winter that gas cars do, such as heated seats and heated steering wheels.